What Is GitHub Copilot?

 GitHub Copilot, developed in partnership between GitHub and OpenAI, represents the gold standard in AI-assisted coding.
 Since its launch, it has grown from a simple code autocomplete tool into a full-fledged AI coding assistant with chat capabilities, coding agents, and code review features.

 As of 2026, GitHub Copilot supports over 50 programming languages and integrates deeply with all major development environments.
-The latest updates include the revolutionary **Coding Agent** feature announced at Microsoft Build 2025, which can autonomously handle complex tasks like bug fixes, feature additions, and code refactoring by creating pull requests directly in your repository.
+The latest updates include the impressive **Coding Agent** feature announced at Microsoft Build 2025, which can autonomously handle complex tasks like bug fixes, feature additions, and code refactoring by creating pull requests directly in your repository.

 ### 1. Intelligent Code Completion